LaserFlash/MCSC-UsageMaintenanceTracker/README.md

 [![Build Status](https://travis-ci.org/LaserFlash/NPYC-UsageMaintenanceTracker.svg?branch=master)](https://travis-ci.org/LaserFlash/NPYC-UsageMaintenanceTracker)

-# WYST Maintenance
+# NPYC UsageMaintenanceTracker

-Source code for the web app hosted at wyst-stuff.tk Built using Angular5 and Material2.
+Source code for the web app hosted at https://npyc-usagemaintenancetracker.firebaseapp.com/ Built using Angular6 and Material2.

-Records and provides information relating to boats and safety for the Wellington Youth Sailing Trust.
+Records and provides information relating to boats and safety for the New Plymouth Yacgt Club.